paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

 **(b) , (c) Omitted**

-**(d) Advice and opinions regarding nuclear weapons stockpile** In addition to a director of a national security laboratory or a nuclear weapons production facility under [section 2533 of this title](./chapter-042-atomic-energy-defense-provisions.md#section-2533), any member of the Nuclear Weapons Council or the Commander of the United States Strategic Command may also submit to the President, the Secretary of Defense, the Secretary of Energy, or the congressional defense committees advice or opinion regarding the safety, security, effectiveness, and reliability of the nuclear weapons stockpile.
+**(d) Advice and opinions regarding nuclear weapons stockpile** In addition to a director of a national security laboratory or a nuclear weapons production facility under [section 2533 of this title](./chapter-042-atomic-energy-defense-provisions.md#section-2533), any member of the Nuclear Weapons Council may also submit to the President, the Secretary of Defense, the Secretary of Energy, or the congressional defense committees advice or opinion regarding the safety, security, effectiveness, and reliability of the nuclear weapons stockpile.

 **(e) Expression of individual views**

-(1) **In general** — No individual, including a representative of the President, may take any action against, or otherwise constrain, a director of a national security laboratory or a nuclear weapons production facility, a member of the Nuclear Weapons Council, or the Commander of the United States Strategic Command from presenting the professional views of the director, member, or Commander, as the case may be, to the President, the National Security Council, or Congress regarding—
+(1) **In general** — No individual, including a representative of the President, may take any action against, or otherwise constrain, a director of a national security laboratory or a nuclear weapons production facility or a member of the Nuclear Weapons Council from presenting the professional views of the director or member, as the case may be, to the President, the National Security Council, or Congress regarding—

   (A) the safety, security, reliability, or credibility of the nuclear weapons stockpile and nuclear forces; or